 One of the purposes of the use of CDBG-DR funds is to improve the cost-effectiveness, reliability, resilience, efficiency, sustainability, and long-term financial viability of its electrical power systems.
-Puerto Rico is subject to the requirements of the State CDBG
+Puerto Rico is subject to the requirements of the State CDBG program, as modified by applicable waivers and alternative requirements.
+Section 102(a)(2) of the HCDA defines "state" to include the Commonwealth of Puerto Rico.

-This Electrical Power System Enhancements and Improvements Action Plan explains the steps undertaken to extend, upgrade, and otherwise enhance and improve elements such as the cost-effectiveness, reliability, efficiency, sustainability, or long-term financial viability of the electrical power system.
-Including activities to increase the resilience of the electrical power system to future disasters and to address the impacts of climate change.
-The Electrical Power System Enhancements and Improvements Action Plan identifies PRDOH as the lead agency responsible for implementation of the CDBG-DR grant.
+This Electrical Power System Enhancement and Improvements Action Plan explains the steps that are undertaken to extend, upgrade, and otherwise enhance and improve the cost-effectiveness, reliability, efficiency, sustainability, or long-term financial viability of the electrical power system, including activities to increase the resilience of the electrical power system to future disasters and to address the impacts of climate change.
+The Electrical Power System Enhancement and Improvements Action Plan identifies PRDOH as the lead agency responsible for implementation of the CDBG-DR grant.